-Finally, the continuous improvement function of the PBL consists of a dedicated team of Lockheed professionals that do demand planning, and work to improve reliability and maintainability as well as obsolescence management.
+Finally, the continuous improvement function of the PBL consists of a dedicated team of Lockheed professionals that do demand planning, obsolescence management, and work to improve reliability and maintainability.
 The team relies on specialized IT tools, including an asset management system that "provides data necessary to identify and implement corrective actions and proactively push improvements into the field" (DoD, 2013).
-Among its numerous functions, the team investigates new failure trends; reviews reliability predictions to determine current and future needs; and develops low impact, and easy-to-implement solutions to recurring or emerging logistics or technical challenges.
+Among its numerous functions, the team investigates new failure trends; reviews reliability predictions to determine current and future needs; and develops low impact, and easy-toimplement solutions to recurring or emerging logistics or technical challenges.